M.A. Donohue & Co. (Chicago, US)

 Size: 5″ x 7.5″

-Irish immigrant Michael Donohue came to the U.S. alone, at the age of 8, and apprenticed as a bookbinder in Chicago.
+Irish immigrant Michael Donohue came to the U.S. alone, at 8, and apprenticed as a bookbinder in Chicago.
 In 1861 he helped establish the printing and binding firm of Cox & Donohue.
 In 1871 the great Chicago fire wiped out the firm’s plant.
 Soon after, Donohue helped establish Donohue, Wilson & Henneberry.
 The name changed, around 1880, to Donohue & Henneberry.
 The firm began selling educational materials, as well as publishing, in this era.
 Around 1900 Michael Donohue and William Henneberry split the firm.
-Henneberry published in Chicago until he was bought out in 1919 by publisher John Cunio.
+Henneberry was published in Chicago until he was bought out in 1919 by publisher John Cunio.
 That firm continued as Cunio-Henneberry Co. until at least the 1970s.
 Donohue established M. A. Donohue & Co. at the same Dearborn St. address in Chicago used by Donohue & Henneberry.
-Books appeared with both the Donohue & Henneberry as well as Donohue & Co. imprints from the late 1890s and early 1900s.
+Books appeared with the Donohue & Henneberry and Donohue & Co. imprints from the late 1890s and early 1900s.
 Donohue & Co was in business until around 1970 (the firm appears in business directories until 1970, their building on Dearborn St. was up for lease in 1973). (source).

-According to the Lucile Project “The firm is addressed 1901-1906 at 407-429 Dearborn; 1907-1909 (or 1910) at 407-425 Dearborn; 1911 (or 1910)-1916 at 701-727 Dearborn; 1917 at 701-733 Dearborn; and 1923 at 709-711 Dearborn.”
+According to the Lucile Project, “The firm is addressed 1901-1906 at 407-429 Dearborn; 1907-1909 (or 1910) at 407-425 Dearborn; 1911 (or 1910)-1916 at 701-727 Dearborn; 1917 at 701-733 Dearborn; and 1923 at 709-711 Dearborn.”

 The Adelphi Library is similar to and contains many of the same titles as Donohue’s Adelaide Series: cheap, popular fiction in decorative bindings with mediocre paper and printing.
 The price is .50 cents from the publisher, which includes shipping.
-There is no store price, but probably .35 cents like the Adelaide Series.
+There is no store price, but probably .35 cents, like the Adelaide Series.

-The rear of the jacket indicates the series name (which is not on or in the book itself) and the back of the jacket and rear jacket flap lists the titles in the series.
-There is significant overlap with the titles in the Adelaide Series.
+The rear of the jacket indicates the series name (which is not on or in the book itself), and the back of the jacket and rear jacket flap lists the titles in the series.
+There is a significant overlap with the titles in the Adelaide Series.
 The titles are arranged alphabetically by the titles.
 141 titles are listed.

-An advertisement (below) taken from The Baronet’s Bride, by May Agnes Fleming, (Chicago: M.A.
+An advertisement (below) taken from The Baronet’s Bride by May Agnes Fleming, (Chicago: M.A.
 Donohue) is also from the 1901-1906 era.
 The list of titles is numbered to 135, six titles fewer than the list above.
 Edith Lyle’s Secret is one of the titles not on this list.
 The Baronet’s Bride is on the list below but is not on the list above.

 Bindings are brick-red cloth with printed typography and arts & crafts decorations.
 A color image, printed and glued to the front of the book, is reminiscent but not the same as the monochrome image on the jacket.
-Unlike the jacket, the author’s name is printed on the book spine and front.
+Unlike the jacket, the author’s name is printed on the book’s spine and front.